 COVID-19 has left many of us picking up the pieces of our travel plans.
 Airlines have helped by offering some unprecedented flexibility, with free change and cancellation on almost any new or existing tickets.

 Delta has gone farther than most, allowing free change and cancellation to any ticket booked by March 30, 2021 – even for travel far in the future.
 Even award tickets booked using SkyMiles and Delta basic economy fares qualify for free change or cancellation.

 And with prices on Delta (and many other airlines) dropping to new lows, we had a theory: What would happen if the price of a ticket we already had booked with Delta dropped?
 Would Delta give you a refund or a voucher for the difference?

-The answer: Maybe.
+The answer: Yes.
 Read on for our experience, how you might be able to get ahead when the price of your flight drops, and everything you need to know.

 How to Get a Delta Voucher When the Price of Your Booked Flight Drops

 First things first: You need to know when the price of your flight drops.

 Just enter the flight you booked and turn on the “Track prices” toggle – you’ll need a Gmail account to do it.
 From here, Google Flights will monitor the price of the flight and alert you via email any time the price changes.
 Of course, you’ll need to know what you originally paid for your flight.

 If your flight drops in price, you should be able to reach out to Delta and get a voucher for the price difference.